Kitware/iMSTK/Documentation/userguide/contributing.rst

 * Use shared pointers and a static :cxx:`create()` method for classes that own significant storage or must be passed by reference to their superclass.

-Submitting and reviewing changes to SimMedTK
+Submitting and reviewing changes to iMSTK
 ============================================

-Once you have made a change to SimMedTK that you would like to contribute, you should submit a merge request to the canonical SimMedTK gitlab repository.
+Once you have made a change to iMSTK that you would like to contribute, you should submit a merge request to the canonical iMSTK gitlab repository.
 When you submit the merge request, please use the following checklist to make reviewing the change as painless as possible: